 Setting up a Windows Virtual Machine is easy and makes for a great experience running Windows on System76 computers.
-The virtual machine can be started, stopped, and suspended without requiring the computer to be restarted, and you can run Windows and Ubuntu applications simultaneously.
+The virtual machine can be started, stopped, and suspended without requiring the computer to be restarted, and you can run Windows and Pop!_OS applications simultaneously.

 Virtual machines do impose a slight performance penalty in their operation, depending on the exact application.
 Many applications will run near full-speed, but applications that depend on heavy computations or access to the GPU (like games and video editing software) will likely be faster with a dual boot.
-Setting up a Windows-Ubuntu Dual Boot is beyond the scope of this support.
+Setting up a Windows-Pop!_OS Dual Boot is beyond the scope of this support.